georgeolee/p-widge/README.md

 ## Performance Notes

 My laptop hit its tenth birthday over a year ago, so I've tried to keep framerate within a reasonable level for anyone running a modern browser on older hardware.
-That being said, .
+That being said, lightning-fast performance is not a top priority here.

-Some unscientific observations from a small sample size:
+A few observations:

 - chrome is generally the fastest browser, with some variation among others according to device
 - increasing the overall number of active particles – via `rate`, `lifetime`, or both – will require more calculations and draw calls